satish1901/bisque-dev/docs/guides/rancher2_bisque_openstack.md

 ##### Bisque workload configuration

-We will be using the image at custom registry [biodev.ece.ucsb.edu:5000/ucsb-bisque05-svc](https://biodev.ece.ucsb.edu:5000/v2/_catalog) or we can use a publicly deployed image at [https://hub.docker.com](https://hub.docker.com)
+We will be using the image at custom registry [biodev.ece.ucsb.edu:5000](https://biodev.ece.ucsb.edu:5000/v2/_catalog) or we can use any publicly deployed image at [https://hub.docker.com](https://hub.docker.com)

 - Name: bisquesvc
 - Pods: 1